 - deal with all complaints in a timely manner

-- keep parties to the complaint informed of progress of the complaint
+- keep parties informed of progress of the complaint

 - ensure that Board of Governance members, staff, volunteers are given information about the complaints procedure as part of their induction and are aware of procedures for managing client feedback and complaints.

-- ensure all service users, stakeholders and members are aware of the complaints policy and procedures
+- ensure all service users, stakeholders and members are aware of the complaint policies and procedures

-- ensure that a complainant is not penalised in any way or prevented from use of services during the progress of an issue.
+- ensure that a complainant is not penalised in any way during the progress of an issue or prevented from use of services during the complaint management process

-- ensure that feedback data (both positive and negative) is considered in organisational reviews and in planning service improvements.
+- ensure that all feedback is considered in organisational reviews and in planning service improvements.

 Information for clients and stakeholders

-In addition to this document, the NTV complaints and appeals procedure will be further detailed if clients and stakeholders phone 03 9487 4500 (during office hours), or by return email, where a query is sent to firstname.lastname@example.org
+In addition to this document, the NTV complaints and appeals procedure will be further detailed when clients and stakeholders contact 03 9487 4500 (during office hours), or by return email to email@example.com

-All clients will be informed of their rights and responsibilities with regards to complaints and appeals at the earliest possible stage of their involvement with the organisation.
+All clients will be informed of their rights and responsibilities in regard to their complaints and appeals at the earliest possible stage of their involvement with the organisation.